CompassSecurity/BloodHoundQueries/README.md

 Handy in environments where LAPS is deployed on almost every computer in order to find the ones without it, attack them and possibly reuse local administrator passwords.

-### All Shortest Paths from Kerberoastable Users
+### All Shortest Paths from Kerberoastable Users to Computers
-Returns all the shortest paths from the kerberoastable users.
+Returns all the shortest paths from the kerberoastable users to computers.

 Similar to the pre-built query "Shortest Paths from Kerberoastable Users", except that the user doesn't have to be selected individually.

+### All Shortest Paths from Kerberoastable Users to High Value Targets
+Returns all the shortest paths from the kerberoastable users to targets marked as High Value.

 ### All Shortest Paths from Owned Principals (including everything)
 Returns all the shortest paths from any principal marked as Owned to anything (users, computers, groups...).